Intent

 Impact

 We measure the effectiveness and impact of our English, Writing and Reading curriculum in a variety of different ways.
 We use National and summative testing to assess pupils’ outcomes for Reading and Grammar, Punctuation and Spelling as part of the Statutory Assessment Tests (SATs for Year 6 pupils).
-Throughout all year groups, our teaching staff use a range of ongoing formative assessments and summative assessments to assess Reading and Writing against our milestones termly.
-This data shows good progress throughout the school as well as highlighting children who require intervention, We are strong believers in keep up not catch up and endeavour to support children with same day intervention where possible.

 Through lesson and pupils’ book monitoring, it is evident that pupils are being well supported to acquire the necessary skills and subject knowledge in order to become established and confident readers and writers and work monitored in books demonstrates that the curriculum is taught at an age-appropriate standard across each year group, with additional opportunities planned for pupils to demonstrate their ability to work at a higher standard.
-Lesson observations demonstrate that learning is being broken down into smaller steps and modelling supports pupils in the writing process/reading skills process – ensuring that the subject as a whole is regularly being reviewed to ensure learning is being embedded into pupils’ long term memory.
+Lesson observations demonstrate that learning is being broken down into smaller steps and modelling supports pupils in the writing process/reading skills process – ensuring that the subject as a whole is regularly being reviewed to ensure learning is being embedded into pupils’ long-term memory.

-The impact of our writing, grammar, spelling and punctuation curriculum can also be measured through the acquisition of pupil voice and talking to the children about their own learning.
+The impact of our writing, grammar, spelling and punctuation curriculum can also be measured through pupil voice and talking to the children about their own learning.
 Pupil voice indicates that the children are enjoying their learning and can talk about the subject and curriculum opportunities.
 Furthermore, the children leave Dallington as creative and curious thinkers who have experienced a rich and wide range of texts and are ready to learn and explore more about the world.